 Why not give one bag a trial run?
 Give peat-free a chance!

 But peat-free compost is more expensive

 The cost can be higher but that’s because it has to be processed more.
 The more gardeners who ask for it, the more likely the garden centres will stock it.
 Which means bulk-buying at trade prices.
 Which means the chance of lower costs being passed on to the customer.

 It’s so difficult to find peat-free compost

 Sometimes it is hard to find in your local garden centre.
-But we deliver for free to the UK mainland, whether that’s one bag or a whole pallet.
+But we offer next day delivery to the UK mainland, whether that’s one bag or a whole pallet.
+For the majority of the UK, delivery is free.
 We sell a range of environmentally friendly compost online.
 We stock potting, seed and multipurpose compost.
 After a specialist blend?
 Then just get in touch.

 If you’ve any questions, give us a call on 01432 853111 or email us at firstname.lastname@example.org You’re also very welcome to arrange a visit to us here in beautiful Herefordshire.